AscendingPassage.com HOME PAGE.

 Along the center of three of the interior walls of the pronaos

-is a compartment of sculpture, the other parts of the walls being
+is a compartment of sculpture, the other parts of the walls are

-quite bare; a peculiarity I saw nowhere else.
+quite bare; a peculiarity I saw nowhere else in Egypt.
 Adjoining the

 pronaos to the left is a square chamber, the walls of which project